 RFM is a way of ranking your active customers based on profitability and frequency on a scale of 1–5.
 Your most active customers will get a 5 and the least active ones will get a 1.
 RFM ranking is a great tool to understand who your top customers are and where to put in extra efforts to increase sales.

 The RFM calculation is based on three factors:

 - Recency – How recently the contact made a purchase

 - Frequency – How frequently the contact makes purchases

 - Monetary – How much money the contact has spent

 The ranking is calculated regularly for your active customers based on if they've made a purchase in the last X days (often 365 days).
 This will determine the amount of days of historical transactions that will be included in the RFM calculations.

 In other words:

 - When the last purchase was made during these 365 days

 - How often the customer made a purchase in the last 365 days

 - M = how much the customer has spent during these 365 days

-The top 20% for each factor will be assigned a 5, the next a 4, and so on.
-All customers will have a number between 1-5 for each factor.
+The top 20 % for each factor will be assigned a 5, the next a 4, and so on.
+All customers will have a number between 1 and 5 for each factor.
 This results in many different combinations to use as criteria in your segmentation, analysis or as a valuable input to your overall customer data management.

 The model can be used to create a strategy to retain, reward and develop customers.
 Example: